muralinsdevsecops/Terraform/README.md

 What is terraform.tfvars ? > This is a file that holds all the default values that needs to be used irrespective of the environment. > When you delcare the variable values in this file, you don't have to explicitly mention this file as terraform picks "terraform.tfvars" by default > When you declare some value in dev.tfvars, qa.tfvars, prod.tfvars, then while running terraform commands, we need to mention that file

-How to run a tf command that has xyz.tfvas, $ terraform init ; terraform plan --var-file=dev.tfvars
+How to run a tf command that has xyz.tfvar, $ terraform init ; terraform plan --var-file=dev.tfvars

-How to run a tf command that has xyz.tfvas & cli varaibles, $ terraform init ; terraform plan --var-file=dev.tfvars -var environment=cli
+How to run a tf command that has xyz.tfvar & cli varaibles, $ terraform init ; terraform plan --var-file=dev.tfvars -var environment=cli

 Variable Priority ? cliVariables > ***.tfvars > terraform.tfvars > terraform.auto.tfvars